Perfect Countertops & Backsplashes for Benjamin Moore Pale Oak Cabinets

 - Cabinet: Benjamin Moore Pale Oak

-- Backsplash: Subway Tile with Pearl Liner Trim (Sold Out!), Bedrosians Marin Tile in Sand Dollar, Cobham Handmade Tile in Glossy White
+- Backsplash: Subway Tile with Pearl Liner Trim, Cobham Handmade Tile in Glossy White

 - Countertop: Cambria Ironsbridge